-The router GUI can also display the product revision under $Status \rightarrow General \rightarrow System Information \rightarrow Product Revision$.
+The router GUI can also display the product revision under $Status \rightarrow General \rightarrow System\ Information \rightarrow Product\ Revision$ .
 Please note that the default revision (Rev. 1.0) may not be available here.

 Rev.# Description 1.0 Initial version (revision number not printed on the labels).
+1.1 PCBU modified to enhance immunity against surge pulses on the DC line.
 2.0 PCBU and other changes; see PCN-2022-01 for details.
 2.1 PCBU changes; see PCN-2023-06 for details.